 The presence of vines on the Terrasses du Larzac dates back to Roman times, when the Lodève countryside enjoyed a privileged location: it ran along the Gallo-Roman exchange route linking the highlands of the Massif Central with the Mediterranean coast.

 The cultivation of the vine in this region also owes much to the influence of Benedictine monks settled in the region from 782 and who built the Romanesque churches and priories found particularly in Aniane or St Guilhem-le-Desert.
 The Monks gave great importance to the vine.The final decision to build an abbey was only taken when there was certainty that vines could grow on the site.

-Despite its ancient roots, the actual denomination "Terrasses du Larzac" was only created in 2004.
+Despite its ancient roots, the actual denomination "Terrasses du Larzac" was only created in 2004 and recognized as an AOP on its own in 2014.
 Thanks to the initiative of a handful of wine growers, it represents today the renewal of the Languedoc region, focusing on the production of high quality wines.

 The soil is the composition of a very diverse geological history: sandy clay loaded with stones, red horizontal layers of ruffes - limestone marls dominated by high cliffs of Jurassic limestone.
 The Terrasses du Larzac denomination's soils are extremely rich and varied and is the foundation of the diversity of its wines.